 We’ve been taking our kids since the early days of the Fairfield only location and we were psyched when they opened their second SoNo location, a good 15 minutes closer to us.
 I’ve yet to go to the New Haven spot, but my guess is that it’s killing it with the college and grad student populations.
 (The prices at Mecha are fairly light given the quality).

-*Annnnd Mecha will soon be opening its FOURTH location right here in Downtown Stamford (Bedford Street) this fall.
+*Annnnd Mecha has now opened its FOURTH location right here in Downtown Stamford (Bedford Street).
 Woo hoo!

 As the name suggests and their “Slurping Encouraged” tagline really brings home, Mecha focuses on bowls of hot ramen and pho.